The scientific activities of Doping Authority Netherlands consist of the following:

 A network with a range of scientists is constantly being maintained in order to keep up to date with the latest developments in all sorts of areas relevant to doping: haematology, cardiology, endocrinology, physiology, sociology, health education, ethics, sports medicine, gene therapy and clinical chemistry.

 Doping Authority Netherlands also plays an advisory role for a range of initiatives.
 The basic idea here is always to contribute both knowledge and experience and to further them in our own organisation.
 In some cases, this advisory role has been formalised.
-In this context, scientific contacts were maintained with the Steroids Clinic in the Spaarne Gasthuis hospital in Haarlem and the British nutritional supplement testing system Informed Sport of the LGC company.
+In this context, scientific contacts were maintained with the steroids clinics in the Spaarne Gasthuis hospital in Haarlem and the Elisabeth-Tweesteden hospital in Tilburg, and the British nutritional supplement testing system, Informed Sport, of the LGC company.

-Doping Authority Netherlands also participated in USADA's digital Scientific Symposium, which was organised over an extended period on Fridays from 25 September to 23 October.
+Doping Authority Netherlands also participated online at USADA’s hybrid Scientific Symposium, which was organised from 1 to 4 October.

 FURTHER DEVELOPMENT OF SCIENTIFIC RESEARCH